Mimeograph: Contemporary use

 Gestetner, Risograph, and other companies still make and sell highly automated mimeograph-like machines that are externally similar to photocopiers.
 The modern version of a mimeograph, called a digital duplicator, or copyprinter, contains a scanner, a thermal head for stencil cutting, and a large roll of stencil material entirely inside the unit.
 The stencil material consists of a very thin polymer film laminated to a long-fiber non-woven tissue.
 It makes the stencils and mounts and unmounts them from the print drum automatically, making it almost as easy to operate as a photocopier.
 The Risograph is the best known of these machines.

 Although mimeographs remain more economical and energy-efficient in mid-range quantities, easier-to-use photocopying and offset printing have replaced mimeography almost entirely in developed countries.
 Mimeography continues to be used in some developing countries because it is a simple, cheap, and robust technology.
-Many mimeographs can be hand-cranked, requiring no electricity.
+Mimeograph machines are operated either by a hand crank or by electricity.

 Uses and art

 Mimeographs and the closely related but distinctly different spirit duplicator process were both used extensively in schools to copy homework assignments and tests.
 They were also commonly used for low-budget amateur publishing, including club newsletters and church bulletins.
 They were especially popular with science fiction fans, who used them extensively in the production of fanzines in the middle 20th century, before photocopying became inexpensive.
+Mimeographs were also important tools for social movements like the New Left and women in print movement, which sought to establish alternative communications networks for education and organizing.
+Activist groups and feminist collectives used mimeography to produce periodicals, broadsides, and zines with little time, money, or technical expertise in printing.

 Letters and typographical symbols were sometimes used to create illustrations, in a precursor to ASCII art.
 Because changing ink color in a mimeograph could be a laborious process, involving extensively cleaning the machine or, on newer models, replacing the drum or rollers, and then running the paper through the machine a second time, some fanzine publishers experimented with techniques for painting several colors on the pad.

-In addition, mimeographs were used by many resistance groups during World War Two as a way to print illegal newspapers and publications in countries such as Belgium.
+In addition, mimeographs were used by many resistance groups during World War II as a way to print illegal newspapers and publications in countries such as Belgium.

-In the NCIS Season 7 episode, "Power Down", agents McGee and DiNozzo bring a mimeograph up from the basement.
-McGee derisively comments, "Yeah, now all we need is a dinosaur who knows how to use it." before Agent Gibbs simply uses the device to make a number of replicas of a composite sketch.
-As the rest of the team looks on in amazement, Gibbs angrily shoulders past McGee.